BreadFish64/pot8o-chip/README.md

 # How to use
 Drag and drop a Chip8 program onto pot8o-chip.exe

-or pass it's path as a command line arguement
+or pass it's path as a command line argument

 or start the program and enter the path into the console